plu/pxctest/README.md

     --destination 'name=iPad Retina,os=iOS 9.3'
 ```

-Once the command has finisihed, the Simulators are in a usable state and we can begin running tests on them.
+Once the command has finished, the Simulators are in a usable state and we can begin running tests on them.

 To launch your tests on these Simulators, you just need to pass the `--deviceset` option to the `run-tests` command: